Chapter 2. Protecting SAP HANA installation by using fapolicyd

 Verify the correct entry:

-Please note that certain workloads may experience a higher performance penalty.
-Therefore, you must thoroughly evaluate performance within your specific environment to observe potential impacts accurately.
+However, certain workloads may experience a higher performance penalty.
+Therefore, you must thoroughly evaluate performance within your specific environment to identify potential impacts accurately.

 Prerequisites